-STEP 6: Complete and file other court papers: Complete the PROOF OF NOTICE stating how and when you gave notice to interested persons.
+STEP 6: Complete and file other court papers: Complete the DECLARATION/PROOF OF NOTICE stating how and when you gave notice to interested persons.
 Make 2 extra copies of each of the following documents.
-Then file the originals with the Probate Clerk of Court, and get the conformed copies back from the Clerk.
+Then file the originals with the Probate Clerk of Court, and get the stamped copies back from the Clerk.

 Notice of Hearing

 Declaration/Proof of Notice

 Waiver of Notice

-(if signed by interested parties)

-File original

-File original
+File original File original Get back 2 stamped copies

 Get back 2 stamped copies

 Get back 2 stamped copies

 Get back 2 stamped copies